Mortgage Points Explained (2026) | Should You Buy Points to Lower Your Interest Rate?

 When Should You Buy Points?

-• You want to reduce your monthly payment
+• You want lower monthly payments

 • You have extra cash available at closing

-It may not make sense if:
+It may not be worth it if:

 Break-Even Analysis

-Break-even = Cost of Points ÷ Monthly Savings
+Break-even = Cost of Points Γ· Monthly Savings

 Pros and Cons of Mortgage Points

-• Lower monthly payments
+• Lower monthly mortgage payments

-• Reduced total interest over time
+• Reduced total interest over the life of the loan

-• Higher upfront costs
+• Higher upfront closing costs

 • Not beneficial if you sell or refinance early